dapplebeforedawn/Markmotron-OS/README.markdown

 ## Working with PhantomJS

 Since PhantomJS is it's own process, and has it's own event loop, it can't be run as a typical node module. (without some really ugly hacks).
 Lucky-you, the markmotron handles all the messy IPC and named pipes for you.
 Using the provided `dapple-phantom` module just give your `Phantom` object the URL of a coffeescript PhantomJS script, and environment to bind to (probably just use the affore-mentioned `env) and a callback.
-When the script is done, the callback is holla' back.
+When the script is done, the callback will holla' back.

 ````
 Phantom = require 'dapple-phantom'